Amy Deasismont: Success as a singer

 "What's in It for Me" was a commercial success, although some Swedish TV stations refused to show the music video, arguing that Deasismont was too young (turned 13 soon after the release) for the song's theme about romantic relationships.
-Deasismont, though, didn't see the theme as a romantic relationship – in her eyes it was relationships between friends.
+Deasismont, though, did not see the theme as a romantic relationship – in her eyes it was relationships between friends.
 Nevertheless, the song received extensive radio airplay while she simultaneously went on tour with Elin Lanto.
 "What's in It for Me" reached number one on the Swedish singles chart in March and eventually went platinum.

 Before long, she appeared on Swedish TV4 and used her artist name for the first time.
 Although she sang to a pre-recorded backing track in the studio, on the program she sang her single and Alicia Keys' song "If I Ain't Got You" while accompanied by a live band.
 The band included a drummer, guitarist, bassist, background singer and a keyboard player, who also sang backgrounds.